nonsugarless/manage-webp/README.md

-# @nonsugarless/manage-webp
-"@nonsugarless/manage-webp" is a wrapper of [webp-converter](https://www.npmjs.com/package/webp-converter) that allows you manage WebP Images more easily.

 # Features
 You can not only convert images to WebP Images manually but also convert images and delete unnecessary WebP Images automatically.